 Each person has a turn as the focus of the group.

 She or he describes an event in which she or he achieved something she or he felt good about.
 It does not have to about work.
 Everyone else listens intently.

 Each group member tells the person above two or three strengths she must have used to achieve it.
 The person adds one or two of her or his own.

 The person states the one strength of all the ones she or he has heard that she or he likes the best.
 If people are ready they may own this by going around the group and saying to each person in turn “I am (eg) resourceful!”.

 - The facilitator may encourage further growth by encouraging her or him to use a clear and positive tone of voice and posture with no trace of self-deprecation.

 After everyone has had a turn, ask people how they feel about themselves and the group and what they have learned.

-People develop in confidence and self esteem as they discover their achievements and skills are valuable.
-They appreciate the depths in other people and want to know more.
+People develop confidence and self-esteem as they discover their achievements and skills are valuable.
+They appreciate the depths of other people and want to know more.
 The shared and rather intense experience builds group cohesion and trust.
 People enjoy it too.

 I find it best to be quite light-hearted within a clear structure.
 I model listening and take part myself if the group is small.

 Use it for team building and for increasing self-esteem and mutual trust.
 The story below shows how powerful it can be.